Lee Ching-hua

-Family and education
+Early life and education

 Lee Ching-hua was born on 3 December 1948, the second child to Lee Huan and Pan Hsiang-ning.
-He had one older brother, Lee Ching-chung, and two younger sisters, Lee Ching-chu and Diane Lee.
-Lee Ching-hua earned a bachelor's degree in law from National Chengchi University before furthering his education in the United States, where he obtained a doctorate in history from New York University.
-Lee then returned to Taiwan and became an associate professor at NCCU.
+He has one older brother, Lee Ching-chung, and two younger sisters: Lee Ching-chu and Diane Lee.

+After high school, Lee graduated from National Chengchi University with a Bachelor of Laws (LL.B.).
+He then completed doctoral studies in the United States, earning his Ph.D. in history from New York University in 1984.
+His doctoral dissertation was titled, "Teng Hsiao-p'ing's political biography".
+After receiving his doctorate, Lee returned to Taiwan and became an associate professor at NCCU.

 Political career

 Lee was elected to the Legislative Yuan for the first time in 1992.
 He, Chen Kuei-miao, and others broke away from the Kuomintang to found the New Party the next year.
 He joined James Soong's People First Party in 2000 to support Soong's first presidential bid, but continued serving as the leader of the New Party's national election and development committee during the 2000 election.
 Lee left the PFP in May 2005 and rejoined the Kuomintang.
 Lee lost his legislative seat to Huang Kuo-chang of the New Power Party in 2016.
 The next year, Wu Den-yih named Lee a spokesman for Wu's KMT chairmanship bid.